JAMES GORDON GILLESPIE

 Children of James & Margaret Gillespie: (note there are no Gillespies buried in Morewood Cemetery.)

 - Minnie Gillespie June 25, 1876 in Stormont Co, Ontario.
-She was still living at home, single, age 34 in 1911 but by 1913 had started a relationship with Sam Gillespie, whom she married in 1918 in USA (my father) during war days.
+She was still living at home, single, age 34 in 1911 but by 1913 had started a relationship with Sam Gillespie, (my father), whom she married in 1918 in USA during war days.
 No children.
 This couple returned to Toronto.
 She died of kidney failure in her 57th year April 3, 1933 in Toronto.
-Buried together in Park Lawn Cemetery, Etiobicoke, Ontario, CANADA.
-“Minnie and her father often rode their bikes, starting early Sunday mornings for long guelling rides into the country.
+Buried together in Park Lawn Cemetery, Etobicoke, Ontario, CANADA.
+“Minnie and her father often rode their bikes, starting early Sunday mornings for long hard rides into the country.
 She would be dressed in some very up to date ladies fashion, and he would wear tweed plus fours and a peaked cap.”

 - Clifford Beach Gillespie b Oct 31, 1891 in Winchester Twp, Dundas Co, Ontario.
 He was living with his parents, age 19 and single in 1911.
 Married Oct 8, 1897 in Ottawa.
 15 years younger than his sister.
 Died about 1955 in Peterborough, Ontario, age 64.